Skip to content

 Why Have Non-Voting Shares?

-A company will typically implement this type of share for individuals who want to invest in the company’s profitability and success without the benefit of voting rights or having a say in the management or control of the company.
-For example, a company may issue employees with non-voting shares because they want them to benefit from dividends or distribution of profits from a sale.
-However, they do not want them to participate in decision making.
+A company will typically issue this type of share to individuals who want to invest in the company’s profitability and success without the benefit of voting rights or a say in the management or control of the company.
+For example, a company may issue non-voting shares to employees because it wants them to benefit from dividends or distributions of profits from a sale.
+However, they do not want them to participate in decision-making.

-Non-voting shares often arise when company founders or directors seek to raise new share capital but do not want to dilute their control.
+Non-voting shares often arise when company founders or directors seek to raise new share capital without diluting their control.
 In such cases, they often issue large numbers of non-voting shares while keeping control of the original voting stock.
-Thus, issuing non-voting shares allows the main shareholders to retain control of the company whilst multiplying the number of shareholders.
+Thus, issuing non-voting shares allows the principal shareholders to retain control of the company whilst multiplying the number of shareholders.

 Continue reading this article below the form